HeLongHuang/SHGNN/README.md

                     :
           └── pyg_data_n.pkl
 ```
 You also can download the processed graph data [here](https://cloud.189.cn/t/NziQRbUrAJju).
-The access code is:dei3
+The access code is: dei3

 ## Training
 First, setting the data splits and hyperparameters in the file ***train.py***.
 Then, experiments can be run using the following command-line: